NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

 Therefore, while CyberGhost beats NordVPN by several servers, it offers more variety in special server features.

 For Servers: It’s a Tie

-Both services offer dedicated IP options with their VPN subscription in Canada.
+Both services offer dedicated IP options with their VPN subscription.
 Since it’s considered an add-on, it will cost additional prices.
-So, with CyberGhost for an additional CA$5/month, you can get a dedicated IP address in the UK, France, Germany, Canada, or the US.
-Meanwhile, the NordVPN is a bit more expensive – 5.83/month.
+So, with CyberGhost for an additional $5/month, you can get a dedicated IP address in the UK, France, Germany, Canada, or the US.
+Meanwhile, NordVPN is a bit more expensive – 5.83/month.
 You can also choose from the same five countries, but there’s the Netherlands instead of Canada.
-With NordVPN, you can only purchase the dedicated IP with the annual subscription in Canada.
-That means it will cost you CA$70 for the 12 month period.
+With NordVPN, you can only purchase the dedicated IP with an annual subscription.
+That means it will cost you $70 for the 12 months.